 Wolter (1999) recommends ceilings on the lipid content in a ration to maximums of:

 - 5 - 7 % for racehorses.

 - 10 - 12 % for endurance horses or those suffering from metabolic disorders directly related to carbohydrates (« tying-up »).

-For endurance horses, it would even be preferable to limit oils and fats in the concentrate ration to 8% (source: Goachet, 2010).
+For endurance horses, it would even be preferable to limit oils and fats in the concentrated ration to 8% (source: Goachet, 2010).

-DFurthermore, to avoid all excessive storage, which would contribute to clogging up the organism, it is, unadvisable to feed lipids rich in saturated fatty acids such as palm oil, copra oil etc.
+Furthermore, to avoid all excessive storage, which would contribute to clogging up the organism, it is unadvisable to feed lipids rich in saturated fatty acids such as palm oil, copra oil etc.

 Which lipid sources to choose?